marknorrapscm/serverless-media-portal/README.md

 <p>&nbsp;</p>

 ### Background

-I built this a few months ago and have used it with my own family both to share and archive family videos.
-I didn't see many options in this space and I wanted it to be free (or as close to free as possible) so I ended up building my own solution.
-I figure it will be of use to others so I have put some effort into making it easily distributable.
-I've used it for months with ~100 videos uploaded.
+I wanted a private space to host videos that I could share with my family.
+After seeing a lack of options in this space, I built my own solution and eventually open sourced it.
+Significant effort has been made to make the project as easy to deploy as possible.

 ### Tech stack: the frontend